theoliverlear/Style-Guide/Style Guide/Introduction.md

 keep in mind the keywords of the chapter and section when writing. reiterate without repeating (maybe)

+acronym interactions with case style like JSON in a variable name of camel case double tripple+ negatives (or positives) handling what is the goal and what is the read purpose of the condition to choose between what makes sense to the concept and what handles programming flow best

 chatGPT says "Remember, the primary purpose of comments is to communicate the intent and functionality of your code effectively.
 Special characters should be used sparingly and in a way that supports readability rather than distracting from it."